freenas/freenas-docs/userguide/system.rst

    |                       |           | until the existing reporting database is destroyed. |
    +-----------------------+-----------+-----------------------------------------------------+

-Any changes made to :ref:`Reporting settings <reporting_options>` requires the report history to be cleared.
-A dialog is shown when a setting is changed. :ref:`Reporting settings <reporting_options>` can be reset to default values by clicking :guilabel:`RESET TO DEFAULTS`.
+Changes to :ref:`Reporting settings <reporting_options>`
+clear the report history.
+To keep history with the old settings, cancel the warning dialog.
+Click :guilabel:`RESET TO DEFAULTS` to restore the original settings.

 .. index:: Alert Services